-Who is eligible for the Amex Blue Cash Preferred?
+Who is the Amex Blue Cash Preferred for?

 You can only earn the welcome bonuses on a specific Amex card once per card in your lifetime.
 Meaning, if you have ever earned a bonus for the Amex Blue Cash Preferred, you are ineligible for the welcome bonus.

 Amex online applications have also introduced a system to let you know if you’re eligible for the welcome bonus during the application process.
 So if you aren’t eligible, you’ll know before Amex pulls your credit.

 Credit cards similar to the Amex Blue Cash Preferred

 Lots of credit cards can check off some of the same boxes when it comes to perks and benefits.

 For anyone who wants to squeeze a little more value out of rewards, the Chase Sapphire Preferred® Card offers a great welcome bonus and is our favorite credit card for beginners.
 You earn 60,000 Chase Ultimate Rewards points when you spend $4,000 on purchases within the first three months of opening the account.